• Skip to primary navigation

 Why you will love this recipe:

-• They are a great way to use up any leftover cranberry sauce from Thanksgiving or Christmas.
+• They are a great way to use up leftover cranberry sauce.

-• They are gluten free, dairy free, paleo, and Whole30 compliant.
+• This meatball recipe is made without breadcrumbs and is gluten free, dairy free, paleo, and Whole30 compliant.

-• Can be frozen and eaten at a later date so they are perfect for meal prep.
+• These meatballs can be frozen and eaten at a later date so they are perfect for meal prep.

-• Ground turkey - these meatballs are made with ground turkey.
-I prefer to use dark meat, but white meat will also work (just note that white meat does tend to have less flavour and be a little drier).
+• Ground turkey - I prefer to use dark meat, but white meat will also work (just note that white meat does tend to have less flavour and be a little drier).

-• Almond flour - almond flour is used instead of breadcrumbs to help bind the meatballs.
+• Almond flour - almond flour is used instead of breadcrumbs to help bind these stuffing meatballs.
 Instead of almond flour you can also use breadcrumbs, gluten free breadcrumbs or crushed crackers instead.

-• Cranberry sauce - I love using my healthy cranberry sauce recipe to make these holiday meatballs, but you can use any cranberry sauce that you like.
+• Cranberry sauce - I use my healthy cranberry sauce to make these holiday meatballs, but you can use any cranberry sauce that you like.
+This adds both flavour and moisture so that your meatballs don't end up dry or crumbly.

 • Green onion - to add a pop of color and even more aromatic flavour to these meatballs.
 You could swap this for white onion.